February Holidays

 Valentine's Day

-Valentine's Day is the day of love - and chocolate!
+Valentine's Day, February 14th, is the day of love - and chocolate!
 This holiday goes back hundreds of years.
 The holiday is around today thanks to a Catholic bishop who married young lovers in secret against the laws of the Roman Empire.
 These days, Valentine's Day is mostly about greeting cards and candy hearts.
+It has even evolved to the digital age with people sending e-cards and other digital love to celebrate budding romances.

-This holiday was originally set aside to celebrate George Washington's birthday, but President's Day has evolved into a day of recognition for all past and present presidents.
+This holiday was originally set aside to celebrate George Washington's birthday, but Presidents Day has evolved into a day of recognition for all past and present presidents.
 At one time, both Abraham Lincoln's birthday and George Washington's birthday were celebrated as separate holidays, just 10 days apart, but President Nixon merged the two holidays in 1971.
-Now, the third Monday in February is officially designated President's Day.
+Now, the third Monday in February is officially designated Presidents Day.
+In 2022 President's Day is February 20th.

 Canadian Heritage Day

-Thethird Monday in February, Canadians celebrate Heritage Day.
+Canadians usually celebrate Heritage Day in the third week of February.
 It's not a statutory holiday, but Canadians still appreciate a day to remember their history.
+In 2022 Canadian Heritage Day is February 20th.